learning-zone/sql-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. What is a join?
-Explain the different types of joins?
+## Q. Explain the different types of joins?

 Using Join in a query, we can retrieve referenced columns or rows from multiple tables.